 - Do you have a hard time pulling from the data sources and mapping it to the correct member?

-- Do you already have or will soon have an integration and API management platform. (both can be needed)
+- Do you already have (or will you soon have) an integration and API management platform?
+(NOTE: Both can be needed.)

 A Few Thoughts on Possible Solutions